CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 1. The Max Mug is $50,000

-2. Classes that can mug: thief, bank robber, and all custom classes
+2. Classes that can mug: thief and all custom classes that are thieves.

 3. You may not kill the player before waiting 10 seconds for them to drop the money, Unless they pull out a gun or run away.